By Marika Sboros

 At the time, the NEJM published a letter from Wilson essentially telling the experts that their recommendations were “foolish and unscientific”.

-He cites an example: Actor and former California governor Arnold Schwarzenegger had a BMI of 30.1 at age 29, very close to Trump’s BMI.
-Schwarzenegger’s percent body fat was 7%, an extremely low reading.
+He cites an example: Actor and former California governor Arnold Schwarzenegger who had a BMI of 30.1 at age 29, very close to Trump’s BMI.
+Schwarzenegger’s percentage body fat was 7%, an extremely low reading.

 Wilson estimates that Trump’s percentage body fat is between 30% and 40%.

-He also says it’s possible to be obese but metabolically healthy.
+Of course, he acknowledges that it’s possible to be obese but metabolically healthy.
 But that’s only in a small percentage of those with excessive body fat.
-In his patients, he also noticed some with a normal or low BMI had percent body fat readings in the obese range.
+In his patients.
+Wilson also noticed some patients with a normal or low BMI had percentage body fat readings in the obese range.

-These are termed “skinny fat”, he says.
-And they usually suffer from metabolic problems and chronic inflammation, which he calls “the scourge of most chronic diseases”.
+These are the ones termed “skinny fat”, he says.
+And they usually suffer from metabolic problems and chronic inflammation, which Wilson calls “the scourge of most chronic diseases”.

 Belly Tells the Tale

-(Editor’s note: Conley also reported that Trump is taking a higher dose of cholesterol-lowering drugs known as statins, as a Foodmed reader has noted.)
+(Editor’s note: Conley also reported that Trump is taking a higher dose of cholesterol-lowering drugs known as statins.)

 Traditionally, research has associated LDL cholesterol with cardiovascular disease, Wilson says.
 It has also been the target of treatment with statin-type drugs.
 But the reality is more complex.